Rikib1999/CL_API/README.md

 The command line is checked for undesired behaviour such as NullValue, the command line string not containing a command of our specified type via reflection.

 We use reflection to parse the command line string input into arguments and options and the user of our api is then returned object with properties that corespond to the defined command class.
+Options and arguments come with a variety of properties for specifying various conditions, which are checked for when we call the Parse method.
+Based on this the user does not need to check for any condition, which he has specified in the attributes.

+It is done for the user.
+If the command does not meet the defined criteria, we throw an exception, which the user can catch and work with.

 User therefore accesses the values via properties of the object.